BurntxNoodle/Python/Auto Clicker/readme.md

 This python program is basically an auto clicker that is customizable at run time by the user!
+The program will give you detailed instructions when you run it.

 The user will be able to customize:
 1. Number of locations the user wants to click (in order)